LitaoRuan/RoboticArm-ColorTracking/README.md

 ·Controlling servos via the Board module<br>
 **Board.py**<br>
 Abstracts low-level communication with the HiWonder bus servo motors using I2C.
 Also provides LED and motor functions.<br>
+# Screenshot of Object Detection & Contour Highlight in Real-Time